Implement these 20 Charity Auction Tips, and you’ll be setting up an event that’s a huge money-maker.

 What if someone wants to pay more than the price someone suggested is the value?
 Most bidding will stop at the value when it’s printed in the program.

-People may not have spent all their money on the live auction, and they can go and bid again on the file and donate to the Plea.
+People may not have spent all their money on the live auction, and they may want to support your cause before they go home.

 Bring up the house lights and kill the stage spotlights.